Kate Harley

 Kate Harley (perf.)

-This list is arranged by composer and contains 4 works performed by Kate Harley who is featured on sheet music covers.
+The peformer is featured on 4 sheet music/recording covers.
 It does not claim to be complete and represents only the number of items located.
 Keys: (w&m)

 perf15.jpg Old Sarah Walker (1870) G.W.
 Hunt James Taylor (words)